Euthanasia became legal in Belgium on 3 September 2002.

 Euthanasia for psychiatric conditions and dementia

-In 2023 there were 41 cases of euthanasia for cognitive disorders (including Alzheimer’s and other dementias) as well as 48 cases of euthanasia for psychiatric conditions.
+In 2024 there were 56 cases of euthanasia for cognitive disorders (including Alzheimer’s and other dementias) as well as 55 cases of euthanasia for psychiatric conditions.

 Extraordinarily, one person was euthanased in 2018 for “Commonly occurring behavioral and emotional disturbances during childhood and adolescence (such as attachment disorder)” and one person in 2020 for “Mental and behavioral disorders related to the use of psychoactive substances”.

-The Commission reports that:
+The Commission noted in 2018 that:

 In young patients, the unbearable and persistent nature of the suffering was frequently associated with experiences from the past.
 In this regard, it was a question of sexual abuse, neglect as a child, rejection by parents, self-destructive behavior and suicide attempts.
 In addition, failed suicide attempts have made those affected aware that there is also another, more dignified way to end their life.